Liluah: Administration

 Liluah falls under the jurisdiction of Howrah Municipal Corporation since 10 July 2015.
 Before July 2015, Liluah was under the former Bally Municipality which was later merged with the HMC.

-There are two police stations in Liluah under Howrah City Police.
-All areas of Liluah west of the western side of Howrah-Bardhaman railway line (i.e. Howrah-Bardhaman chord line and Howrah-Bardhaman main line) fall under the Liluah Police Station, situated on the Liluah station road.
+There are two police stations in Liluah under Howrah City Police i.e. Liluah Police Station and new Belur Police Station(In the Lilluah Railway Colony).
+All areas of Liluah west of the western side of Howrah-Bardhaman railway line (i.e. Howrah-Bardhaman chord line and Howrah-Bardhaman main line) fall under the Liluah Police Station, situated on the Jheel Road.
 It also has jurisdiction over some areas beyond the town, while the eastern part of Liluah was earlier under the Bally Police Station until 2013.
 After that, it came under the new Belur Police Station, which also has jurisdiction over some areas of Belur.
 It also has an outpost near Belur Math.
 It is located in The Liluah Railway Colony.

 There are two post offices in Liluah: in the eastern parts of the town Liluah Post Office PIN Code - 711204 and in the western parts of the town Liluah Shibtala Sub Post Office PIN Code - 711204 and Bhattanagar Post Office PIN Code - 711203, for the eastern and western parts of the town respectively.
 Some of the western parts of the town are also served by Belur Math Post Office.

 The town

 The railway line divides Liluah into 2 parts (eastern part and western part).
-Until 2008 these two halves were connected by a level crossing near the Liluah railway station, since 2008 both these parts were joined by a rail overbridge constructed above Liluah railway station.
+Until 2008 these two halves were connected by a level railway crossing near the Liluah railway station, since 2008 both these parts were joined by a rail overbridge constructed above Liluah railway station.

 The town once used to be an industrial hub, with many small industrial units (mainly iron and steel rolling mills) dotting the small town due to its proximity to Howrah, an industrial city and Calcutta, being a major city of that time, a condition similar to any other suburb of Calcutta during the British Raj these industrial units dominated the locale of the town throughout the mid-20th century, when Liluah was known only for industries, factories and workshops.
 Since the mid-1990s many of the factories in the eastern and western parts of the town were gradually closed.
 They were gradually replaced by residential or commercial buildings.
 Until the first decade of the 21st century, most of the factories in the eastern half of Liluah had disappeared and the eastern part of the town now a primarily commercial, residential and educational area, dominated by markets, shops, schools and malls.
-This part of Liluah has rapidly evolved since the last two decades, as you pass through G.T.
+This part of Liluah has rapidly evolved since the last two decades, as it passes through G.T.
 Road from Howrah, you come across glittering shops and restaurants of 'Don Bosco Area' and RD Mall, further north, there is the century-old Liluah Railway Colony, made by the British in the first decade of the 20th century.
 Although Liluah still has many industries remaining, but some are also being gradually replaced by residential buildings.